 This course is open to any student that may or may not be pursuing a career in law enforcement.
 It is a practical study of Spanish for students employed in the field of law enforcement, especially those enrolled in the San Diego Police Department Language Certificate Program.
 Emphasis is placed on developing Spanish language skills and cultural understanding through activities and role play related to application in the field of law enforcement.
 In addition to students enrolled in the San Diego Police Department Language Certificate Program, this course is open to those working in other areas of law enforcement, such as the County Sheriff's Department and the Border Patrol.
-(FT) Associate Degree Credit only and not Transferable.
+(FT) AA/AS.